martiadrogue/frontendskeleton/README.md

 **NOTE**: Before do anything you must replace occurrences *:project_name*, *:project_description* from your project's files.

-## Getting Started
+## Installation

+If you haven't already done so, [install grunt-init][grunt-website].

-You may install these plugins with this command:
+Once grunt-init is installed.
+Install these plugins with this command:

 ```shell
 npm install
 ```

+## Usage

-And then, you can run tasks calling this command:
+Into an empty directory, run tasks calling this command:

 ```shell
 grunt